Frequently Asked Questions

 How can my organisation join?
 Please visit the “Become a member” section of the ADCH website and simply follow the instructions.
 The Association Manager, Fabiola Wardle, will be happy to assist you with the application process and answer any questions you may have.

-How can I join the Management Committee?
-Management Committee members give up their time to oversee the operation of the Association.
+How can I join the Board of Trustees?
+Trustees give up their time to oversee the operation of the Association.
 They are elected by the membership and serve for an initial three-year term.
 The Committee also appoints officers and co-opts up to three further members each year.
-If you are interested in learning more, please don’t hesitate to speak to our Chairman, Claire Horton, or an existing Committee member.
+If you are interested in learning more, please don’t hesitate to speak to our Chairman, Claire Horton, or an existing Board member.

 Why should I stay as a member?
 With the changes that are envisaged, there is no better time to be a member.
 Never before has our sector had such a strong and united voice from those in the field and experiencing the same challenges on a daily basis.
 Our Conference and Open Meetings are more popular than ever and are designed to deliver great educational and networking opportunities.
 We are working hard to secure new benefits for members and we are taking on board lots of new ideas and feedback we have received.
 Together we are stronger.